Peyton Ramsey: Northwestern

 Ramsey joined the Northwestern Wildcats as a graduate transfer for the 2020 season.
 Ramsey was named the Wildcats' starting quarterback and was named third-team all Big Ten after completing 172-of-282 passes for 1,733 yards with 12 touchdowns and 8 interceptions in nine games in a shortened season.
 Ramsey was named the Most Valuable Player of the 2021 Citrus Bowl after completing 24-of-35 passes for 291 yards and three touchdowns and running for 50 yards in a 35-19 win over the Auburn Tigers.
-Ramsey declared for the 2021 NFL draft, but went undrafted.
-He signed with the Carolina Panthers and took part in minicamp activities later that year.
+Ramsey declared for the 2021 NFL draft.
+After going undrafted, he attended rookie minicamp on a tryout basis with the Carolina Panthers.

 Personal life

 Ramsey is named after Hall of Fame quarterback Peyton Manning.